Channel Attributes

 This default behavior can be modified by selecting either of the following optional engines:

-For further information on the JMS engine, see the section Fanout Engine in the Developer Guide.
+Fanout Engine in the Developer Guide. |

+Merge Engine | The merge engine is similar to the default engine, in that events are retained until they reach their TTL limit.
+The Merge Engine is used for Registered Events, and allows delivery of just the portion of an event's data that has changed, rather than of the entire event.
 In this scenario, the first time an event is published, it is published with all of its data fields.
 Thereafter, if another event occurs in which only a small number of the data fields have changed compared to the original published event, Universal Messaging allows you to send an event containing just the modified data fields.
 This process is known as delta delivery, and the events that contain just the modified fields are called event deltas.
+This pattern can be continued over a set of published events, so that each published event just contains the delta from the previous published event in the set.
+By publishing just delta events rather than full events, the amount of data being transferred on the channel can be considerably reduced.
+For further details on the merge engine and event deltas for Java, see the section

-For further details on the merge engine and event deltas for Java, see the section The Merge Engine and Event Deltas in the Developer Guide.
-For other programming languages, see the appropriate language-specific part of the Developer Guide.
+The Merge Engine and Event Deltas in the Developer Guide.
+For other programming languages, see the appropriate language-specific part of the Developer Guide. |

 The merge engine and the JMS engine are mutually exclusive: you can choose one but not both of these engines.
 If you choose neither of these engines, the default engine is used.